Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - The Engineer can now be automated.
 - The Painter can now be automated

+GUI:
+- The top 5 Painters were moved to the Painter rankings.
+This change also allows you to see all the painters in the world.

 Fixes:
 - Tourism income should no longer be able to be negative.